LudvigOlsen/cvms/README.md

 combine\_predictors() can do it for you (with some constraints).

-When including interactions, \>200k formulas have been precomputed for up to 8 fixed effects, with a max. interaction size of 3, and a max. of 5 fixed effects per formula.
+When including interactions, \>200k formulas have been precomputed for up to 8 fixed effects, with a maximum interaction size of 3, and a maximum of 5 fixed effects per formula.
 It’s possible to further limit the generated formulas.

 We can also append a random effects structure to the generated formulas.